dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 ![](https://github.com/dplastico/dplastico.github.io/raw/main/_posts/img/2023-07-02-20-55-24.png)

-The machine is rated __Hard__ with good reason so this write-up will be more a like guide or a "manual" on how to exploit the machine, since I will assume some knowledge in binary exploitation and enumerating, otherwhise it will be too long to read.
+The machine is rated __Hard__ with good reason so this write-up will be more like a guide or a "manual" on how to exploit the machine, since I will assume some knowledge in binary exploitation, otherwhise it will be too long to read.
 If you are not familiar with regular buffer overflows, I will recommmend you to try the __rainbow__ machine first, read and try some __ROP__ exercises [here](https://fuzzysecurity.com/tutorials/expDev/7.html), and then comeback to this one.
-As always this is just a recommendation, sicne learning is different for everyone ^^.
-I will also take the chance to recommend this machine to everyone that is studying for the __OSED__ certification, since it will help you prepare for it.
+As always this is just a recommendation, since learning is different for everyone ^^.
+I will also take the chance to recommend this machine to everyone that is studying for the __OSED__ certification, it will help you prepare for it.

 some of the tools or frameworks I will be using during this post are th following: (they are not mandatory, you can use any alternatives you like)